Filipino Style Adobo Recipe

 • You can fry any leftovers of this delicious adobo until crispy and you will have what’s famous also in the Philippines called Adobo flakes.

-• Marinade everything first in a bowl and set for an hour to allow the vinegar to soften the meat and allow it to absorb the flavors.
+• Marinate everything first in a bowl and set for an hour to allow the vinegar to soften the meat and allow it to absorb the flavors.

 Ingredients